Robbendebiene/Sliding-Scroll/README.md

 > These are vertical scrolling functions only, even though the code can be easily changed to match the horizontal direction as well.

-#### Scroll in a specific duration given in milliseconds to a specific position y, where y represents a number between 0 and the length of your page.
+#### Scroll smoothly to a specific y position, where y represents a number between 0 and the max scroll height.
 ```
-function scrollToY(duration, y);
+function scrollToY(y, duration, element);
 ```

-> Note: The following functions are depending on the first one.
+> Note: The following functions depend on the first one.

 #### Scroll to the top of the page.
 ```